 Kramnik’s rise was meteoric.
 The provincial Russian boy’s talent was spotted by the famous Botvinnik School and when Garry Kasparov personally vouched for the 16-year-old’s inclusion in the Russian team for the 1992 Olympiad he didn’t disappoint – scoring 8.5/9 and the event’s best rating performance.
-Three years later Kramnik set a record for the youngest player to reach no. 1 on the rating list that was only recently beaten by Magnus Carlsen.
+Three years later Kramnik set a record for the youngest player to reach no. 1 on the rating list that was only later beaten by Magnus Carlsen.

-The period of Kramnik’s reign was troubled – the chess world was split with competing titles, Kasparov held onto the no. 1 position on the rating list and demanded an automatic rematch and Kramnik suffered from a painful form of arthritis – but he nevertheless managed to compose himself at the vital moments.
+The period of Kramnik’s reign was troubled – the chess world was split with competing titles, Kasparov held onto the no. 1 position on the rating list and demanded an automatic rematch, and Kramnik suffered from a painful form of arthritis – but he nevertheless managed to compose himself at the vital moments.
 He won on demand in the final game of his 2004 match against Peter Leko and survived a nerve-wracking play-off against Veselin Topalov in 2006, after a match that almost collapsed in scandalous circumstances.
 When Kramnik lost the title to Anand in 2007 the silver lining was that it finally freed him of any responsibility for chess politics – he could simply play chess, and set about winning tournaments in spectacular style, proving he was still a match for the best players of the new generation.

 The London Candidates tournament in 2013 saw